 Biomechanics strength and conditioning coach Sean Maloney expresses deeply how important strength and conditioning exercises are “Stronger can produce more force, therefore, in turn, help you to run, jump, throw faster, higher and longer”.
 Daily strengthening exercises can and will improve your performance in your daily activity whether it is a competitive sport or just for recreational purposes.

 One of the main reasons strength and conditioning exercise is being so widely adopted by those who compete competitively especially in events like athletics and rugby, is the effect that it decreases your chances of getting injured by strengthening weak areas of your body “Stronger muscles, tendons, ligaments and bones can withstand greater forces and are more robust against injury”.

 Weak muscles make a person more prone to injury, for example, having a weak core or back can lead to lower back pains and could then lead to chronic pain.
 “We can never eliminate injuries but we can reduce how often they occur with good training.
 This means athletes can train and compete with less interruption and increases their likelihood of success”.
-Having weaker bones increases the chances of breakages and further injuries from minor falls especially those who are older.
+Having weaker bones increases the chances of breakages and further injuries from minor falls.

 Most people know the benefits of cardiovascular training and getting on a bike or running on a treadmill is good for maintaining good health, however, in comparison to strength training, it is not highlighted as much cardiovascular training.
 On the other hand, over the years, more and more people are recognising the importance of strengthening the body.
 One cannot always overexert the body and do multiple exercises without proper strengthening.